italicize/word-template-maker/make-a-userform.md

    1. Click the lower-right command button. \
       For Name, type **cmdContinue**. \
       For its Caption, type **Continue**.
-1. Add the code: \
+1. Add code to the UserForm: \
    In the project pane, right-click **frmLongInputBox** and select **View Code**. \
    Type or paste this code: